l77l77/mbaytas.github.io/crazyflie.md

 ## Preliminaries

 A basic building block for an interactive drone is to have the drone follow another object in real time.
-We use a Python script to do this.
+We created a Python script to do this.

-Our script connects to [QTM](https://www.qualisys.com/software/qualisys-track-manager/), receiving pose data for the drone and any other tracked objects in real time; and stream this data to the Crazyflie: we let the Crazyflie know about its own pose for [closed loop control](https://en.wikipedia.org/wiki/Control_theory), and set a target for it to move to, based on the position of another object.
+Our script connects to [QTM](https://www.qualisys.com/software/qualisys-track-manager/), receiving pose data in real time; and streams this data to the Crazyflie: we let the Crazyflie know about its own pose for [closed loop control](https://en.wikipedia.org/wiki/Control_theory), and set a target for it to move to, based on the position of another object.

 ![The front of the Crazyflie must point to the positive x-direction of the QTM coordinate system](/img/crazyflie_orientation.png)